connexcs/docs/docs/customer/routing.md

 | **Suggest**             | Session-Expire headers and Min-SE are added to packets sent to carrier encouraging the use of SST|
 | **Disabled**            | All ```timer``` headers are removed                                                              |

-+ **RTP Media Proxy**: This defaults to Auto but selecting a zone is the current recommendation.
-Choose which RTP Proxy you want engaged:
++ **RTP Media Proxy**: This defaults to Auto, but selecting a zone (by continent) is the current recommendation.
+The following options allow you to set where RTP media server for this route for this customer:

-    * **Auto**: uses the least expensive path between your customer and provider.
-You can list various countries, though it is recommended you choose a location near a provider or your customer.
+    * **Auto**: Selects the least expensive path between your customer and provider, however failovers are not automated which is why this option is not recommended.
-    * **Direct RTP (no proxy)**: media flows directly between the customer and carrier.
-Direct RTP also means that if there are audio issues, the issue can't be ConnexCS.
-Since it isn't likely to be the carrier, the issue typically exists on the customer's end.
+    * **Direct RTP (no proxy)**: Bypass ConnexCS, so media flows directly between the customer and carrier.
+If the customer is using a firewall or other NAT device incorrectly then media may not flow between carrier and customer.
+Using this setting also means that if there are audio issues, the issue can't be ConnexCS.
+Since it isn't likely to be the carrier, the issue would typically exist on the customer's end.
-    * Temporarily selecting a different region to route media traffic can be helpful in diagnosing call problems.
+    * **Zone**: Select any of the regional servers, however it is recommended you choose a location near a provider or your customer.
+Temporarily selecting a different region to route media traffic can be helpful in diagnosing call problems.

 + **RTP Proxy Mode**: If connection via our service fails, and relaxed is selected, it will failover to backup automatically.